LaurePiechaczyk/project5-coffee-shop/TESTING.md

 #### Registration
 - Confirm email is received for registration.
+  - CHECK

 - Confirm link to register from the email.
+  - CHECK

 #### ADD / DELETE/ EDIT Products
-- Confirm than only super user can add, edit delete products
-    - Entering the url when normal user or no user login
+- Confirm than only super user can add, edit delete products.
+Entering the url https://project5-coffee-and-nature.herokuapp.com/products/add/ and https://project5-coffee-and-nature.herokuapp.com/products/edit/2/ when user and super user is logged in or no logged in.
+    - CHECK

-- Confirm than if no picture is loaded, the default picture will show off.
+- Confirm than if no picture is loaded when a product is created, the default picture will show off.
+    - CHECK

+- Confirm deleting product
+    - CHECK

 ## Automated testing